Wasp Bombs & Foggers (Effective for Wasps & Yellow Jackets?)

 Whether you’re using a bug spray or wasp bombs to kill these flying insects, make sure to use it when it’s dark.
 Preferably, in the early morning is the best time for that.

-In the early morning, you’ll find all the wasps in the nest since wasps do sleep at night, and if you use the fogger or spray correctly, then you’ll be able to destroy their whole nest along with each and every member.
+In the early morning, you’ll find all the wasps in the nest since wasps do sleep at night.
+If you use the fogger or spray correctly, you’ll be able to destroy their whole nest along with each and every member.

-While if you try to kill them in the afternoon, you may kill a few of them; but the remaining wasps will still be your problem.
+However, if you try to kill them in the afternoon, you may kill a few, but the remaining wasps will still be a problem.
+Additionally, there’s a much higher risk of harming beneficial insects.

 Related: Will RAID Stain Walls or Carpet?